Pediatric caries is preventable, but there's an epidemic

 What could be causing millions of children to suffer infectious bacteria in their mouths at such a young age?
 To see the bigger picture, all you have to do is connect the pediatric caries epidemic to the fact that adults also suffer from dental caries.
 According to the CDC, 9 out of 10 adults in the U.S. over the age of 20 have some degree of tooth-root decay.
 Those adults who are parents or caretakers can pass their oral bacteria to children.
 It gets worse.
 The conventional treatment for tooth-root decay that's progressed to the point that the tooth gets infected is a root canal.
 The American Association of Endodontists estimates 15 million root canal treatments are given by dentists every year in the U.S. And the American Dental Association says root canals are safe.

-The problem is that a root canal treatment is only cosmetic.
-The treatment kills the infected tooth by removing the blood and nerve supply in the roots (that’s why it stops the pain of a toothache), packs the emptied out roots with latex putty, places a crown on top, and then leaves the dead tooth in the jaw—looking like a living tooth when it’s not.
+The problem is that a root canal treatment is only cosmetic, and fundamentally it is unsafe from a systemic, or mouthbody point of view.
+The treatment kills the infected tooth by removing the blood and nerve supply in the roots (that’s why it stops the pain of a toothache), packs the emptied out root of the tooth with latex putty, places a crown on top, and then leaves the dead tooth in the jaw—looking like a living tooth when it’s not.
 It’s a dead tooth.
 And dead teeth attract pathogenic anaerobic caries bacteria that eat teeth.
+Teeth are bone, so this kind of bacteria can also affect joints, as one’s immune system goes crazy trying to kill a bone infection every day that never resolves because the dead tooth remains in the body.
+Over time, the situation can cause an autoimmune response in which the struggling immune system starts to attack bone and cartilage in other places in the body.

-My theory is that adults with root canals are passing caries bacteria to children by sharing food, utensils and drinks.
+One theory that explains the pediatric caries epidemic is that adults with root canals are passing caries bacteria to children by sharing food, utensils and drinks.
 In this way, root canals in adults are contributing to a microbiome imbalance in children’s mouths already made unhealthy by nutrient-depleted processed foods, overuse of pacifiers, and sending babes to bed with a bottle.
 So look for a combination of those risk factors to get to the bottom of your child’s dental problems.
-Just calculate for the additional risk factor of adult caretakers who have root canal teeth in their mouths culturing pathogenic caries bacteria that can be transmitted to kids.
+Just calculate for the additional risk factor of adult caretakers who have root canal teeth in their mouths, culturing pathogenic caries bacteria that can be transmitted to kids.
 Educate them as to the risks.

 Let them know that systemic and biological dentists have zero tolerance for root canals.
 They won’t give root canal treatments, and if you show up in their office with one given to you by another dentist, their natural inclination is to extract the root canal tooth as soon as possible.
 They want the root canal tooth out of the body, because root canal teeth always get infected.
 Always.
 Even if there’s no sign of infection visible to the naked eye.
 Even if you feel no pain (you won't because there is no nerve in the tooth).
 Inside the root canal tooth and down in the tooth socket in the jaw, a natural process of decay of dead tissue is going on in the background of the person’s life.
 There’s no way to stop that natural process until the dead tooth is extracted, with the tooth ligaments, and the tooth socket sterilized with ozone gas and ozonated water.

 If you’re concerned about what I’m saying because you have a root canal, or root canals, and you go to the dentist who gave you the root canal treatment to ask about its safety, he or she is probably going so say don’t worry.
 It’s fine.
 But it’s not.
-And you need a new dentist.
+You may need a different dentist to tell you that.
 One that is systemic, or biological, or holistic, or alternative, or mercury-free.
 Whatever name they go by, they are a different tribe of dentists from conventionally trained dentists who are taught in dental schools that root canals, like mercury fillings, are safe when they’re not.
 And so the choice of which kind of dentist to go to, and take your family to, is one of the most important decisions you will make for you lifelong health and the health of your family.
 When people in a family over time all get sick with the same kinds of problems, most people think the cause is genetic, when in fact it’s epigenetic—a combination of genes, family behavior patterns around food, hydration and exercise, and sometimes, the wrong family dentist.